tars/tars-cli/docs/en/commands.md

 ### Available flags

 * `--flags`: allows you to use flags with %taskName%.
 An example of use is described below.
-Flags have to be separated by the space without quotes and commas in interactive mode. **Attention, this flag with url have to be the last!**
+Flags have to be separated by the space without quotes and commas in interactive mode.

 ### An example of using the command